MBYSmesh/mbys-token-sale/README.md

 # MBYS crowdsale contracts

-## questions

-- sale start / endtime / duration?

-- how will tokens be issues to presale participants?
-    + ok if custom minting can only take place after sale?

-- happy with total number of tokens?
-    + nominal: 75,250,000
-    + technical: nominal * 10 ^ 18

 ## Crowdsale functionality

 - A maximum of 70000 ether-worth of `MBYSToken`s will be sold during the